seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LAUNCELOT**
 Marry, you may partly hope that your father got you
-not, that you are not the Jew’s daughter.
+not, that you are not the Jew's daughter.

 **JESSICA**
 That were a kind of bastard hope, indeed: so the